bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Goal:** To introduce basic video content capabilities by enabling users to generate concepts and scripts for simple short-form videos.

-*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Social Media Manager personas for video concepting and scripting (see 'Agentic Personas & Team Model').*
+*Note: The Orchestrator AI coordinates with the Copywriter, Graphic Designer, and Social Media Manager droids for video concepting and scripting (see 'Agentic Droids & Team Model').*

 **User Stories for Epic 5:**

 **1. Story 5.1: Conversational AI Request for Short-Form Video Concept/Script**
-    * **User Story:** "As a logged-in Tenant, I want to be able to initiate a short-form video concept request via the chat interface with the Orchestrator AI (powered by the Copywriter and Graphic Designer personas), so that I can quickly generate a concept for a short-form video.
-(See 'Agentic Personas & Team Model' for persona details and prompt seeds.)"
+    * **User Story:** "As a logged-in Tenant, I want to be able to initiate a short-form video concept request via the chat interface with the Orchestrator AI (powered by the Copywriter and Graphic Designer droids), so that I can quickly generate a concept for a short-form video.
+(See 'Agentic Droids & Team Model' for droid details and prompt seeds.)"
     * **Acceptance Criteria (ACs):**
         * **AC1: Accessible Chat Interface:** The Orchestrator AI chat interface is accessible from the main dashboard or command center.
         * **AC2: Short-Form Video Concept Request Functionality:** The Orchestrator AI can receive and process short-form video concept requests.